 The steering committee wrote goals for each parameter or area of concern based on a goal of meeting the target concentrations identified by the committee The current loading rate was calculated using water chemistry data collected monthly at each of the twenty sample sites and flow data from the USGS stream gage on the North Branch Elkhart River at Cosperville (USGS 04100222).
 Flow data from the USGS gage was scaled to the drainage area for Upper Elkhart River sample sites.
-In an effort to scale goals to manageable levels, short term (5 year), medium term (15 year), and long term (30 year) goals were generated.
+In an effort to scale goals to manageable levels, short term (10 year), medium term (20 year), and long term (30 year) goals were generated.
 The calculation process is described below:

 - 1. Current and target loading rates were determined for the Upper Elkhart River sample sites.
-Loading rates and target reductions for the entire watershed were calculated using data generated for the most downstream Elkhart River mainstem site (Site 20) - 2.
+Loading rates and target reductions for the entire watershed were calculated using data generated for the most downstream Elkhart River mainstem site (Site 20). - 2.
 Additionally, drainage basin outlet loading rates were calculated for each of the other 12-digit HUC watershed outlets.
 This allows for calculation of loading rates within each 12-digit HUC. - 3.
-Initially the steering committee will utilize the full watershed loading rate to set goals.
-Goals will be reviewed to determine if they are feasible and current and target loading rates may be modified to target subwatershed loading rates rather than the loading rate for the entire Upper Elkhart River drainage. - 4.
+The steering committee chose to utilize subwatershed loading rates to calculate current and target loading rates and to set goals. - 4.
 The steering committee selected a generational timeframe of 30 years.
 Once set, the ability to reach long term goals which will result in water quality nutrient, sediment and E. coli targets being met throughout the watershed in 30 years will be reviewed and adjusted as needed. - 5.
 The steering committee set short term and medium-term goals for one-third of that timeframe or 10 years for each phased goal.
 With this in mind, short term goals will be met in 10 years (2033) and medium-term goals will be met in 20 years (2043).
+Current and target loading rates for each phase of implementation are based on the subwatershed loading rates calculated for each subwatershed (ie subwatersheds determined to be high priority were used to high priority, short term goals, medium priority subwatershed were used for medium priority, medium term goals and low priority subwatersheds were used for low priority, long term goals). - 6.
+As some of the subwatershed sampling locations already meet water quality target concentrations, any negative loading rates were removed from the calculation.